Bereaved whānau need better support

 The Mission of the Life Matters Suicide Prevention Trust is to reduce suicide in Aotearoa by:

-It’s a welcoming place where our peer support volunteers promise to listen to you and to ensure you connect with good support.
+It is a welcoming and intentional place where our peer supporters promise to listen to you, ask about what is happening for you right now, and ensure you connect with good support.

 63 Hanover Street, Dunedin.